Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

-Dare to set green goals for a common future.
+Dare set green goals for a common future.

-Air tax must provide money for green transition, and the tax revenue must be used for the expansion of electrified high-speed railways, so that train traffic can compete with air traffic.
+An air tax should provide money for green transition measures, and the tax revenue must be used for the expansion of electrified high-speed railways, so that train traffic can compete with air traffic.

 Within the framework of the EU there should be the possibility of providing support for expansion railway infrastructure along with the development of climate-friendly modes of public transportation.
 The EU must co-finance the expansion of the train network and a reduction of the price of train tickets.
 This will mean that trains can run faster and meet customer needs.

 I would like to use more of the EU funds for massive investments in high-speed rail and rail infrastructure and, for example, earmark more funds under the Connecting Europe Facility specifically for this purpose.

 State aid to the railways and national railway companies must simply be allowed instead of railways and rail companies being subject to EU competition law and exposed to liberalization.